Our easy lasagna recipe made with layers of ricotta, rich ragù and smooth béchamel is the ultimate comfort food and perfect for entertaining.

 For this recipe we use ready made lasagna sheets – either fresh pasta or dry boxed lasagna sheets.

 When baking the lasagna follow the recommended time on the packaging and cook till the lasagna sheets are fork tender.
-For example we use dried lasagna sheets from Marks and Spencer which take 35 – 40 minutes to cook at 180℃/350℉.
+For this recipe we use dry lasagna sheets from Marks and Spencer which take 35 – 40 minutes to cook at 180℃/350℉.
+Fresh pasta sheets will take 5-10 mins less time to cook.

 We will have a recipe to make lasagna sheets from scratch coming out soon.
 Subscribe to get our latest recipes straight to your inbox.